 Porn Addiction Research & Data

-The more research is done on the effects of porn, the more harmful we learn that it is.
+The more research is done on the effects of porn, the more harmful we learn it is.

 There will always be “research” out there showing how porn has positive benefits.
 But it is important to know that the $100 billion a year porn industry has a lot of reasons to push this lie.
 The tobacco industry did the same thing when the research showed that smoking was clearly linked to lung cancer in the 50’s.
 But tobacco wasn’t regulated by the US government until 1992 when they prohibited the sale of tobacco products to minors.
 Why did it take forty years?